1. Deliveries, feedback, delays and rounds of changes

 15. Access to client hosting space

-We may require ongoing access to our clients’ hosting space to allow us to support and monitor their websites.
+We may require ongoing access to our clients’ hosting space to allow us to support and monitor their websites/digital product.
 This access is via a user ID and password combination, which the client may change after the website is handed over.
 If the client chooses to change the password we will no longer have access to the website & further support will not be possible.

 16. 3rd party impacts or conflicts

-(a) If the client requires any 3rd party to access the development environment whilst the site is in production, then the agreed warranty is null and void.
+(a) If the client requires any 3rd party to access the development environment whilst the site is on production, then the agreed warranty is null and void.
 Correspondingly any additional work required to identify or repair any issues resulting from access by any 3rd party are not covered under any agreement between Digital Garden and the client.
 Any such work will be charged as extra at Digital Garden’s hourly rate, plus 20% project management costs.
-The same applies for the warranty period and for any period for which Digital Garden is commissioned for ongoing website maintenance.
+The same applies for the warranty period and for any period for which Digital Garden is commissioned for ongoing website/digital product maintenance.